decentraland/documentation/content/contributor/tutorials/how-to-run-a-catalyst.md

 RETRY_FAILED_DEPLOYMENTS_DELAY_TIME: 900000
 ```

-## Using your node for scene development

-One of the main reasons for willing to have your own private development environment may be for development of scenes (or wearables, emotes, etc).
-So you might want to have an easy way to deploy different versions of the scene, test them locally, iterating until you come up with a final version for deploying into one of the [DAO servers](https://decentraland.github.io/catalyst-monitor) for everyone to use.

-This node is not part of the DAO, it’s just your own node for your own purposes.
-It will pull new content continuously from the other servers in the DAO, but the content you deploy locally will never be pushed to the DAO-approved nodes.
-So it works as a sandbox where nothing you do here can really harm or affect anything for Decentraland users.

-In order to use it for this purpose, you deploy a node and perhaps use it with ownership validations disabled, to do this you just need to add the property `IGNORE_BLOCKCHAIN_ACCESS_CHECKS=true` to your `.env` file.
-This way you can deploy your scene in any parcel (no need to be owner), then you can explore the world in order to test the new scene, share it with your QA team or a selected group of users.

-For testing your new scene, you can enter explorer by specifying the URL for your Catalyst node.
-For e.g.

-- [https://play.decentraland.org/?CATALYST=catalyst.my-domain.com](https://play.decentraland.org/?CATALYST=peer-uw-1.decentraland.zone&island=Iyu&position=39%2C12&realm=testing) (if you have a publicly exposed server)
-- [https://play.decentraland.org/?CATALYST=localhost](https://play.decentraland.org/?CATALYST=localhost) (if you run it on your own machine).

 ## Using your node for production

-If, on the other hand, you want to run your own server and help scale the network, first of all that’s awesome, the community and the foundation really appreciate you doing so.
+If you want to run your own server and help scale the network, first of all that’s awesome, the community and the foundation really appreciate you doing so.

 In this case, you’ll have to go through the process of requesting the DAO for approval to join the network by visiting [this link](https://governance.decentraland.org/submit/catalyst/).
-You may also ask for a MANA grant in order to cover the expenses.
+You may also ask for a MANA grant in order to cover the infrastructure and management expenses.

 It is important that your hardware specs are more inline with what is suggested above in the hardware requirements, as the server will be used by any members of the community to enter Decentraland.